Source Collection Information for Research Assistants

 Group Trainings & Individual Research Consultations

 Faculty RA trainings are typically offered at the beginning of each semester and summer.
-Be on the lookout for training schedules announcements through the Law Center's weekly updates.
+Training schedule announcements are made through the Georgetown University Law Center's weekly email updates.
 Past training materials may be found on the Research Assistants guide.

 Schedule a research consultation with a reference librarian if you would like help with a subject-specific research strategy.